How to use Omic to enhance your performance and lifespan

 The Analytics Page shows a visual of your HRV (rMSSD) average over the previous week.

 The reference ranges are based on your demographics i.e. age and sex.
 The green range indicates the average for your demographic.

 A practitioner portal is available to practitioners such as Personal Trainers, Health Coaches, Naturopaths and MDs.
 Once a client has consented, the practitioner can view details such timeline as well as interventions that are active, completed, declined or ignored.
 The practitioner and client can upload documents and the practitioner make notes in the portal.

 Daily Time & RPE Exercise Recommendations

-We welcome contact and feedback.
+We welcome contact and feedback via our contact page.
 The team members at Omic have been augmenting our own performance by self-experimentation and learning, including alongside our clients.
 We have developed this app as means to provide this knowledge to those who, like us, seek enhancement.